Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Approach

-The goal of this component is to effectively identify all the downstream {\vpspv}s in the whole ecosystem that directly or transitively call the VFs in the root upstream {\vpspv}s where the vulnerability is located.
+\textbf{Vulnerability Propagation Analysis (\autoref{sec:vuln_propagate}).} This step is to effectively identify all the downstream {\vpspv}s in the whole ecosystem that directly or transitively call the VFs in the root vulnerable upstream {\vpspv}s.
 We design a hierarchical worklist-based propagation algorithm to achieve this goal.
-Beginning with the root upstream {\vpsp}, each pass of the algorithm handles the direct dependencies between the upstream {\vpsp} and its downstream dependent {\vpsp}s by pruning the downstream {\vpspv}s with hierarchical pruning methods to minimize the number of dependencies.